-Does this weather station have to be ultra robust?
+- Does this weather monitoring system have to be ultra robust?

 If you think through the various factors that drive the performance relative to your measurement needs, then it becomes a lot easier to decide what’s important, and you can find the best value.

 Which weather station is best for greenhouse applications?